SplitAppTeam/Split-App-initial/README.md

 (GET) Get all events

 - Create event Screen
-(Create/POST) Create a new even object
+(Create/POST) Create a new event object
 (create/POST) Create a new member object

 - Profile Screen